Continue reading for our analysis...

 - Elk can and will attack if they feel threatened.
 This behavior is heightened during certain seasons.

 The magnificent elk is one of the largest land-based animals in North America and the individuals in this footage were filmed at the amazing Yellowstone National Park.
-It is always a privilege to be able to get close to these amazing animals but you need to beware of their power and treat them with respect.
+It is always a privilege to be able to get close to these amazing animals but you need to be aware of their power and treat them with respect.

 As is clear from this video, elk have the ability to cause a lot of damage to humans and vehicles and it is not wise to make them angry!